 How is a pulmonary embolism treated?

-On this page we explain how a pulmonary embolism is often treated.
-We also have information on recovering from a pulmonary embolism and what you should expect.
+On this page we explain how a pulmonary embolism is usually treated.
+We also have information about recovering from a pulmonary embolism and what you should expect.

 How is a pulmonary embolism treated?

-Your doctor or nurse should tell you how much of your anticoagulant medicine to take and when to take it.
-Most anticoagulant medicines should be taken at the same time once or twice a day.
-It’s important to take your medicines as prescribed, because the effects of some anticoagulant medicines can start to wear off within a day.
+Your doctor or pharmacist should tell you how much of your medicine to take and when to take it.
+Most anticoagulant medicines need to be taken at the same time, once or twice a day.
+It’s important to take your medicines as prescribed because the effects of some types of anticoagulants can start to wear off within a day.
+You should not stop taking your medicine unless your doctor has told you to.

-Like any drugs, anticoagulants may have side effects, which will vary from person to person.
-One of the most important problems is bleeding more easily and excessively.
-Because of this, if you’re prescribed warfarin you will need regular blood tests to make sure you’re on the correct dose.
-Newer anticoagulant tablets generally don’t need regular blood tests.
-If you’re not sure what anticoagulant you’re on and why, ask your health care professional.
+Like any medicines, anticoagulants may have side effects.
+These will vary from person to person.
+One of the most common side effects is bleeding more easily and excessively.
+Because of this, if you’re prescribed warfarin you'll need regular blood tests to make sure you’re on the correct dose.
+Newer anticoagulant tablets generally do not need regular blood tests.
+If you’re not sure what anticoagulant you’re on, ask your healthcare professional.

 Will I be treated in hospital or at home?